-(b) All reports from the Integrity Commissioner to the

-Board of Trustees will be made available to the public.
-The report may be redacted appropriately to reflect the requirements of section 207(2) of the Education Act.

-- (c) Any references by the Integrity Commissioner in an annual or other periodic report shall not disclose confidential information that could identify the trustee concerned, except where the trustee's name has been disclosed in the public sphere, or the Integrity Commissioner deems it necessary to identify the person concerned. to a complaint or an investigation shall not disclose confidential information that could identify a person concerned. - (d) The Integrity Commissioner in a report to the Board of Trustees on whether a member of the Board has violated the Code of Conduct shall only disclose such matters as in the Integrity Commissioner's opinion are necessary_appropriate for the purposes of the report.
+- a) The Integrity Commissioner and every person acting under her or his instructions shall preserve confidentiality with respect to all matters that come to his or her knowledge in the course of any investigation except as required by law in a criminal proceeding or in accordance with the provisions of the Code of Conduct and this related procedure concerning reporting to the Board of Trustees. - b) All reports from the Integrity Commissioner to the Board of Trustees will be made available to the public.
+The report may be redacted appropriately to reflect the requirements of section 207(2). - c) Any references by the Integrity Commissioner in an annual or other periodic report to a complaint or an investigation shall not disclose confidential information that could identify a person concerned. - d) The Integrity Commissioner in a report to the Board of Trustees on whether a member of the Board has violated the Code of Conduct shall only disclose such matters as in the Integrity Commissioner's opinion are necessary for the purposes of the report.